Assistant Professor of Professional Practice

 ahabashi@miami.edu

-In October 2013, he premiered his global documentary film titled The Silver Mirror at the headquarters of the World Health Organization in Geneva, and subsequently in Miami and New YorkNarrated and hosted by two-time Emmy Award®-winning and Golden Globe®-nominated actress Blythe Danner, with an original film score performed by the Brno Philharmonic Orchestra, this feature-length global documentary film investigates the topic of aging in the 21st century.
-Shot over three years in 12 countries, The Silver Mirror is a search for a universal voice that fearlessly and intimately conveys humanity’s ancient, collective and fundamental struggle with the fragility of the human condition imposed by the inevitability of aging – while also pondering that for the first time in history, impending scientific surges in our health-span will drastically change how we live our lives.
+In October 2013, he premiered his global documentary film titled The Silver Mirror at the headquarters of the World Health Organization in Geneva, and subsequently in Miami and New YorkFilmed over three years in 12 countries and narrated and hosted by two-time Emmy Award®-winning and Golden Globe®-nominated actress Blythe Danner, with an original film score performed by the Brno Philharmonic Orchestra, this feature-length global documentary film investigates the topic of aging in the 21st century.

 His work as the Co-Director and Editor of One Water, a global documentary film about our changing relationship to potable water was premiered at the Miami International Film Festival to critical acclaim in 2008 and won numerous international awards including Best Environmental Feature Award at the Artivist Film Festival in Los Angeles and the Golder Associates Award for Best Film on Sustainable Development at Cineambiente in Turin, Italy as well as Best Documentary at the Foyle International Film Festival in Derry, Ireland.
 A TV version of this film, narrated by Martin Sheen with an original film score performed by the Russian National Orchestra had its TV premiere on the Discovery Network’s Planet Green in 2010 and found its way to international Cable and Public TV channels in France, India, South Korea, Taiwan, Poland and Turkey.

-Mr. Habashi has been invited as the guest speaker/presenter to numerous conferences and international events including the Association of International Education Administrators/AIEA (Washington DC, 2020), Inter-America Development Bank/IADB (Washington DC, 2020), 6th International Conference on Educational Innovation/CIIE (Monterrey, Mexico, 2019), 2nd Annual meeting of Hemispheric University Consortium/HUC (Kingston, Jamaica, 2019), 8th Global Forum Alliance of Civilizations (NYC, United Nations headquarters, 2018), International Day of Older Persons at the headquarters of World Health Organization (Geneva, 2013), United States of Aging Town Hall Meeting, streamed live by USAToday (Miami, 2012), Patagonia Agua (Viedma, 2011), Global Business Forum, “The Business of Health Care” (Miami, 2011), UNESCO Headquarters (Paris, 2009), World Bank Headquarters (Washington D.C., 2009), 5th World Water Forum (Istanbul, 2009), Baka Forum (Basel, 2009), Sea Secrets Lecture Series (Florida, 2008), TECDO (Santo Domingo, 2008), INFOBAE (Buenos Aires, 2008).
+Mr. Habashi has been invited as the guest speaker/presenter to numerous conferences and international events including the “Innovations in Teaching” at CFGS (Conference of Florida Graduate Schools) (Miami, 2023), Association of International Education Administrators/AIEA (Washington DC, 2020), Inter-America Development Bank/IADB (Washington DC, 2020), 6th International Conference on Educational Innovation/CIIE (Monterrey, Mexico, 2019), 2nd Annual meeting of Hemispheric University Consortium/HUC (Kingston, Jamaica, 2019), 8th Global Forum Alliance of Civilizations (NYC, United Nations headquarters, 2018), International Day of Older Persons at the headquarters of World Health Organization (Geneva, 2013), United States of Aging Town Hall Meeting, streamed live by USAToday (Miami, 2012), Patagonia Agua (Viedma, 2011), Global Business Forum, “The Business of Health Care” (Miami, 2011), UNESCO Headquarters (Paris, 2009), World Bank Headquarters (Washington D.C., 2009), 5th World Water Forum (Istanbul, 2009), Baka Forum (Basel, 2009), Sea Secrets Lecture Series (Florida, 2008), TECDO (Santo Domingo, 2008), INFOBAE (Buenos Aires, 2008).

 Featured Projects